alanwsmith/bitty/content/_zzz-deprecated/0150-sending-signals-down/details.md

-- `bitty-js` elements the nest other
+- `bitty-COMPONENT_VERSION` elements the nest other
-`bitty-js` elements send signals to the children.
+`bitty-COMPONENT_VERSION` elements send signals to the children.
 The example above shows how the
 `update` signal is sent from the Parent element to the Child elements.